iluwatar/java-design-patterns/guarded-suspension/README.md

 > In concurrent programming, Guarded Suspension manages operations requiring a lock and a precondition, delaying execution until the precondition is met.

-**Programmatic Example**
+### Programmatic Example of Guarded Suspension Pattern in Java

-The GuardedQueue class in Java showcases concurrent programming using the Guarded Suspension pattern.
+The `GuardedQueue` class in Java showcases concurrent programming using the Guarded Suspension pattern.
 It includes synchronized methods that manage thread management and synchronization, demonstrating how threads wait for the right conditions to execute.

 The `GuardedQueue` class demonstrates the Guarded Suspension pattern by encapsulating a queue and providing two synchronized methods, `get` and `put`.
 The `get` method waits if the queue is empty, while the `put` method adds an item to the queue and notifies any waiting threads.